rrazcueta/moonveil/docs/players/02-items.md

 Exploring the Moonveil means hauling gear — and sometimes hauling friends.
 Track everything you carry in **Equipment & Backpack**.

-- **Slots**: Most items take up 1 slot.
-Larger items take up 2 or more slots.
+- **Slots**: Most items take up 1 slot
+  - Larger items take up 2 or more slots
+  - Smaller items fit multiple to one slot
-- **Extra**: The smallest things like letters, keys, or coins are free to carry.
+- **Extra**: The smallest things like letters, keys, or coins are free to carry

 ## Dungeon Gear

 **Dungeon Gear** is a special item that takes 1 slot.
-When you need it, it becomes any reasonable adventuring tool: e.g. a club, a knife, arrows, rope, a tent, a torch, rations.
+When you need it, it becomes any reasonable adventuring tool like

+- A club or knife
+- Arrows
+- A tent
+- Rope
+- Torches
+- Rations

 For some kinds of items roll d6 to determine how much is available.
-For example, if you pull out rope you have d6 x 10 feet of rope; if you pull rations you have enough food and drink for d6 Seekers.
+For example, if you pull out rope you have d6 x 10 feet of rope; if you pull out rations you have enough food and drink for d6 Seekers.

-If you think you might need something, ask the Guide if they would allow it as Dungeon Gear.
-If they say no, ask if you can buy it and how much.
+If you think you might need something in particular, ask the Guide if they would allow it as Dungeon Gear.
+If they say no, ask if its otherwise available and what it takes to acquire it.

 ## Carrying Your Friends